HP launches Omen gaming products and new Victus mainstream gaming brand

 HP is unveiling a bunch of spring gaming products that straddle its Omen brand for hardcore gamers and its new Victus brand for mainstream players who are more sensitive about prices.

 The new products show that gaming has become such a big market that splitting it into different segments with different brands makes sense for a huge company like HP.
-Two out of three people are spending more time watching videos and gaming than they did prior to the pandemic, with one in four gaming three to four hours more and almost one in five gaming six to ten hours more a week, according to HP’s own data.
+It says that 2-out-of-3 people are spending more time watching videos and gaming than they did prior to the pandemic, with 1-in-4 playing 3-4 hours more and almost 1-in-5 gaming 6-10 hours more a week, according to HP’s own data.

 The lineup includes new Omen 16 and Omen 17 laptops that push the edge on gaming hardware.
 And Victus by HP is a gaming brand for the rest of us.

-“Having a good experience is everything, and at HP we get that,” said Judy Johnson, director of gaming and esports at Palo Alto, California-based HP, in a press briefing.
+“Having a good experience is everything, and at HP we get that,” said Judy Johnson, director of gaming and esports at HP, in a press briefing.
 “We’re right there with you.
 We’re gamers and we all love playing.
 For this reason, we make sure every gaming product we create is crafted with the gamer in mind.”

 HP Omen 16 and Omen 17